farman-7/Gold_Sales_Analysis/README.md

 FROM yearly_product_sales
 ORDER BY product_name, order_year;
 ```
+📌 Insights:
+Products with Above Avg sales perform better than their historical average.
+Year-over-Year changes (Increase/Decrease) help track product demand trends.

 ### 📈 Output:
 ![Performance analysis](https://github.com/user-attachments/assets/61bc2fc5-351e-4cbc-90b3-d18b962b98a4)

-### Part-To-Whole Analysis
+## 📊 Part-To-Whole Analysis

+### 🔍 Overview
-## -- Which Categories contribute the most to overall sales
+This analysis identifies **which product categories contribute the most to overall sales**.
+By calculating the **percentage share of each category**, businesses can focus on the most profitable ones.

+### 📌 SQL Query
 ```sql
 WITH category_sales AS (
 SELECT